AxisCommunications/acap3-examples/larod/README.md

 **Output:** The model has found that with a probability of 100 % the picture represents a goldfish.

-> [!NOTE]
+> **Note**
-> *This app only supports models with one input and one output tensor, whereas larod itself supports any number of either.*
+> This app only supports models with one input and one output tensor, whereas
+> larod itself supports any number of either.

 ## License